hzoo/hopeinsource.com/src/pages/inefficiency.md

 (06:45) **Henry**: Maybe that's normal and I don't think it that's healthy, right?
 'Cause that means that everyone is kinda loosely connected, and we're trying to find deeper connections with each other, the church, or open source project, and I think the symptom is this consumerist mentality, like joining a club, buying something, or going to the mall, those kind of ideas.
 And that kind of almost got caught up in the church where people are, "I do these things in my rest my life like this, and so at church I'm gonna do the same thing."
 Go here and there.

 (07:24) **Nadia**: Yeah, I mean it feels like that's a thing that people are experiencing beyond church or open source, just sort of how does the world around you serve you versus how do you be a part of it or be an active participant in it?
 I think it's a really hard question everyone is grappling right now.
+We were talking about this a little bit.

+#### The Internet: One Big Happy Family?

-We were talking about this a little bit.. how to bring that feeling of localization or local communities to an internet context, where it feels like the early promise of the internet was that you're connected to this global community and borders are gonna break down and we're just gonna be part of this one big happy family on the internet and there's peace on earth or whatever.
+(07:44) **Nadia**: How to bring that feeling of localization or local communities to an internet context, where it feels like the early promise of the internet was that you're connected to this global community and borders are gonna break down and we're just gonna be part of this one big happy family on the internet and there's peace on earth.

 (08:06) **Nadia**: And I feel like in reality we're coming to this hard realization that a more localized community is actually really, really important for people to feel grounded and some shape or form and you can't just scale this thing to some massive global scale.

 (08:21) **Nadia**: Yeah.
 It's interesting that people are church hopping 'cause I feel like church would be an example of something where people could feel a little bit more localized.
-It makes sense in like an open source context that I think just because you're using so many more projects than you did before and there are so many more choices... and I feel like GitHub in particular has just made it so easy to hop around from one product to another that I, I think that's like some of the conflict between earlier open source and now.
+It makes sense in an open source context just because you're using so many more projects than you did before and so many more choices.
+I feel like GitHub in particular has just made it so easy to hop around from one product to another, that I think that's some of the conflict between earlier open source and now.

+#### On Losing a Coherent Story with Growth

 (08:52) **Nadia**: The earlier ones had smaller groups of developers that knew each other better and had more context for each other and now you can just use things or hop in, say something, and go onto the next project.
 But I don't know if it's realistic for open source at least to expect that people will find a community to settle into, that might just be the way it is.